What Does it Take to Be a Funeral Service Manager?

 - Funeral Sales Manager

-There were about 25,700 jobs for Funeral Service Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 25,700 jobs in the United States for Funeral Service Manager.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Funeral Service Manager by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+There will be an estimated 2,000 positions for Funeral Service Manager per year.